devswaranjit-codes/real-time-location-tracker-backend/README.md

     node app.js
     ```
 OR,
-    you can also imstall nodemon for live changes while you changing on your code
+    you can also install nodemon for live changes while you changing on your code
    ```bash
    nodemon app.js
    ```